-In the Archive information section, specify the
+In the Archive information section, specify the archive name as

-Click Package to package the app, and create a web
+Click Package to package the app, and create a web app archive (

 In the Save Project dialog box that opens, specify a project name and a location where you want to save the web app project.
 Web App Compiler saves your project and opens a Package dialog box.